blaulaub/python-skeleton/README.md

 This project comes with a permissive license.
 For your own project, you may want choose a more restrictive license...

+## Pipfile

+This project uses the `pipenv` tool for project management, and [Pipfile](Pipfile) is its masterfile. `Pipfile` is also a replacement for `requirements.txt` when `pipenv` is used.

+The `pipenv`/`Pipfile` take care of
+- dependency specification (wildcard or fixed) and tracking (using an additional `Pipfile.lock` file)
+- setting up a `venv` virtual environment with required packages
+- shortcuts to run scripts in that environment (useful for build targets like `test`)

+Note:

+- if you don't continue from this project but want to setup a pristine project, `pipenv --python 3.9` (or whatever the target version is) will create a `Pipfile` in your present folder

 # Reading Material

 Some ressources and reading material has been taken into consideration,